madebypixel02/HCI-Practices/README.md

 # HCI-Practices | UOC

-[UOC] A repo containing the various practices I'll work on in Human-Computer Interaction
+*A repo containing the various practices I'll work on in Human-Computer Interaction :computer:*

 # Introduction